-The report "Hotels and Other Visitor Accommodation in Lambeth 2013 (May 2013)", pages 2-5 states that there were 3.711 rooms, and a further 1.666 in the planning pipeline at the date of the report.
+- 10 The report "Hotels and Other Visitor Accommodation in Lambeth 2013 (May 2013)", pages 2-5 states that there were 3.711 rooms, and a further 1.666 in the Planning pipeline at the date of the report.
 Including additional rooms already built, if all of the permissions were built out, there would be 1,100 more hotel rooms than the London Plan target of 2,000 additional rooms between 2007-2026.
 There have been a range of consented applications in the plan area in recent years which have permitted change of use from either office or residential.
-These include Partnership House, Waterloo Road: 100-108 Waterloo Road, Park Plaza Westminster Bridge, Park Plaza County Hall and Park Plaza Waterloo, Marlin Apartments Westminster Bridge Road, Holiday Inn Waterloo, Novotel Waterloo and H10
+These include Partnership House, Waterloo Road; 100-108 Waterloo Road, Park Plaza Westminster Bridge, Park Plaza County Hall and Park Plaza Waterloo, Marlin Apartments Westminster Bridge Road, Holiday Inn Waterloo.
+Novotel Waterloo and H10 Waterloo. - II https://tfl.gov.uk/cdn/static/cms/documents/construction-logistics-Plan-guidance-for-developers.pdf

-Summary of results of consultation and evidence for Policies P12 - P15: Retail & work
+Summary of results of consultation and evidence for Policies P10, P11, P12, P13 : Retail & work